lucadiliello/jsonboard/README.md

 ## Logging directory

-`Jsonboard` expected the logging directory to be structured like the following:
+`JsonBoard` expects the logging directory to be structured like the following:

     main_directory
     ├── experiment_name_1